gravitational/teleport/rfd/0080-yubikey-piv.md

 In order to enforce PIV login, we need to take a public key and tie it back to a trusted hardware device.
 This can be down with [Attestation](https://docs.yubico.com/yesdk/users-manual/application-piv/attestation.html), which yubikey makes possible by reserving the `f9` slot for an attestation certificate.
 This certificate can then be used to [verify](https://pkg.go.dev/github.com/go-piv/piv-go@v1.9.0/piv#Verify) the certificate chain from a yubikey's public key to a trusted yubikey CA.

-Note: attestation is not included in the PIV standard, so the following strategy will only be applicable to PIV keys that include the [Yubico Assert Extenstion](https://developers.yubico.com/PIV/Introduction/Yubico_extensions.html).
+Note: attestation is not included in the PIV standard, so the following strategy will only be applicable to PIV keys that include the [Yubico Assert Extension](https://developers.yubico.com/PIV/Introduction/Yubico_extensions.html).
 New PIV hardware keys may also implement this extension.
-For example, solokeys' unfinished implementation of PIV at least has [mentions of YubicoPIVExtentenstion in the code](https://github.com/solokeys/piv-authenticator/blob/1922d6d97ba9ea4800572eea4b8a243ada2bf668/src/constants.rs#L274) which indicates that these extensions may be supported at some point.
+For example, solokeys' unfinished implementation of PIV at least has [mentions of YubicoPIVExtension in the code](https://github.com/solokeys/piv-authenticator/blob/1922d6d97ba9ea4800572eea4b8a243ada2bf668/src/constants.rs#L274) which indicates that these extensions may be supported at some point.

 After generating a Yubikey keypair, `tsh` will grab the Yubikey's attestation certificate and generate a new attestation statement [slot cert](https://pkg.go.dev/github.com/go-piv/piv-go@v1.9.0/piv#YubiKey.Attest) for the slot in question.
 These two certificates will be passed to the Auth server during the certificate signing process in order to verify certificates signed with the slot's public key.